Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 Note: This guide contains affiliate links to my trusted travel partners.

 My name is Erin, and I authored the Savannah First-Timer’s Guide.
-It combines my top tips from this website into one handy downloadable guide.
+It combines my top Savannah travel tips from this website into one handy downloadable guide.

 Lowcountry South Carolina

-The three primary destinations that make up the South Carolina Lowcountry are Beaufort, Charleston, and Hilton Head.
+The three primary destinations that make up the South Carolina Lowcountry are Beaufort, Charleston, and Hilton Head Island.

 Although the Lowcountry includes other smaller cities and towns, I’m going to focus on those three main hubs.
-I’ll also tell you about all of the cool spots surrounding each destination so you can plan your day trips accordingly.
-(Some of the smaller destinations are much better than the bigger cities — like St. Helena Island, for example.)
+I’ll also tell you about the cool spots surrounding each destination so you can plan your day trips accordingly.
+(Some of the smaller destinations — St. Helena Island, for example — are even more intriguing than the bigger cities.)

 Whether you’re walking down a dirt road on untamed Hunting Island or driving through “The Point” in Beaufort’s elegant Historic District, you’ll spot live oaks dripping in Spanish moss nearly everywhere you turn.

-Here are some things all three of these three cities have in common: massive Southern live oaks, Spanish moss, big bridges, waterfront areas, historic districts, incredible architecture, container ships, palmettos (trees and bugs), beautiful churches, alligators, sand gnats, gas lanterns, and porches with ceilings painted in pale shades of haint blue.
+Here are some things all three of these three cities have in common: massive Southern live oaks, Spanish moss, fading Gullah Geechee communities, big bridges, waterfront areas, historic districts, incredible architecture, container ships, palmettos (trees and bugs), beautiful churches, alligators, sand gnats, gas lanterns, and porches with ceilings painted in pale shades of haint blue.

 Beaufort, South Carolina